 Berlin was first mentioned in the 13th century as a crossroad of two major trade routes.
 The German capital is rich in recent history having figured heavily in the last 100 years.
 First with the Nazi occupation and WW2 then later on with the fall of communism in Europe .The city was divided into two parts during the Cold War and you can see the differences in architecture and city planning styles that the west and the soviets employed.
 Berlin Germany is unique that one-third of the city is made up of forests, parks, gardens, rivers and lakes.
 Today Berlin is a hip and vibrant city that all seem to want to experience.

 Art galleries, museums, festivals, and nightlife is what makes the German capital popular today.
-We have visited Berlin on two occasions, It is the one city I truly walked away from thinking I have only really scratched the surface.
+We have visited Berlin on two occasions.
+It is the one city I truly walked away from thinking I have only really scratched the surface.
 I think this is true weather you spend 48 hours in Berlin or 4 weeks.
-One day we will get back there again.
+We loved Berlin ,one day we will get back there again.
 We hope you find our top 5 things not to miss in Berlin of interest.

 5 things not to miss in Berlin – Berlin 360 TV Tower

 The 200 meter TV Tower was built in the 1960’s by the communist government of East Germany.
 The sphere at the top of the TV Tower was designed to remind people of the Soviet satellites.
 The sphere was adorned with red lights, the colour of socialism.
 I strongly suggest booking your tickets online to avoid the wait.

 Why wait, Skip the Line: Berlin TV Tower Ticket.

 With over 1.2 million visitors a year, the TV Tower at Alexanderplatz is one of the most popular sightseeing attractions in Berlin.
 Due to the huge numbers of visitors wishing to check out the views each day, securing your entrance tickets in advance is never a bad idea.